espocrm/documentation/docs/user-guide/reports.md

 *Runtime Filters* allow you to specify different filters before you run the report.

-Note: Specifying the runtime filter can be also useful for dashlets and report panels.
+Note: Specifying a runtime filter can be also useful for dashlets and report panels.

 ### Charts